TCDocProc/arch/README.md

 ### Pathway View (Graph View) - Completed

+###Task List
+Early Feature agreed upoun.
+Now it is included in the graph view as agreed, which is itself a list of active and inactive tasks.

 ####Graph Layout
 The graph is read top down.
 The top cell beginning of a sequence of actions.
 A branch is represented by two or more sequences of cells appearing beside each other.

+####Graph View Refinement
+There are many graph view refinements which most are listed below
+    - Breadcrumbs For Navigation
+    - Minimap to show you where you are
+    - Better colour scheme and Legend showing you what each colour means
+    - Better animations and smoother navigation generally

 ####Pan / Zoom
 Pan around the view by scrolling vertically or horizontally.
 Zoom into a cell by clicking it and zoom out by going back a page.